rikksullenberger/thermostat/README.md

 Adjust the climate entity settings in Home Assistant as needed.

 📚 Credits
-YAML maintained and tested by [Your Name or Handle]
+YAML maintained and tested by Rikk

 Hardware by Waveshare